Mautic Bounty Programme

 Important notes:

-Workflow for Bounty Providers
+Workflow for bounty providers

 If there is an issue that you want to provide a bounty for, follow these steps.

-6. Wait for (or find) a developer to work on the issue
+6. Wait for - or find - a developer to work on the issue

 Found errors?
 Think you can improve this documentation? edit this page